DataDog/integrations-core/istio/README.md

 ## Overview

 Use the Datadog Agent to monitor how well Istio is performing.
+Datadog monitors every aspect of your Istio setup:

+- Metrics and logs (using this Agent Check)
+- [Container and pod-level flow data][19] (using Network Performance Monitoring)
+- [Application distributed traces][20] (using APM)

+Once you set up this integration, the Datadog Agent allows you to:

 - Collect metrics on what apps are making what kinds of requests
 - Look at how applications are using bandwidth
 - Understand Istio's resource consumption

+To learn more about monitoring your Istio environment with Datadog, [see the Istio blog][21].

 ## Setup